gaming-multiverse/oxr_inventory/README.md

 # oxr_inventory (Modified version of ox_inventory to work for RedM)

 ## Overview
-This is a modified version of the `oxr_inventory` script originally created by the Overextended team.
+This is a modified version of the `ox_inventory` script originally created by the Overextended team.
 The script includes the following changes:

 - Full RSG Support
 - Compatibility with rdr3 natives